-Who are the officers charged over George Floyd's death?
+George Floyd: Federal civil rights trial of three ex-officers begins

 What was his role?

-Mr Thao, 34, stood near the other three officers while they restrained Mr Floyd.
-He stood between bystanders and the officers, telling the former to keep their distance.
+Mr Thao, 35, stood near the other three officers while they restrained Mr Floyd.
+He stood between the officers and bystanders, telling the growing crowd to keep its distance.

 What are the charges?